Skip to content

 You can receive webhook callbacks by either setting up one of your webhooks as the default for the status notifications or by adding the callback_url field with the URL of your server that will receive the webhook event.

-Whenever the message changes state, either by our systems or our providers closer to the recipient.
+Your webhook will be called whenever the message changes state, either by our systems or our providers.

 HTTP Callback